pfdubois/BridgeBidding/source/MajorOpenings.rst

 Weak Hands
 ~~~~~~~~~~

-If you have less than 6 HCP you can pass.
+If you have fewer than 6 HCP you can pass.
 If you have four trump with 5 points
 or an Ace, it is probably worth giving partner a simple raise.
 Do not try to
 rescue partner if you have a stiff or void in his suit.
 If you do, he may just
 bid it again.
 Worst case, you're only at the one level and your partner has